 - Grow your own.
 There is no better way to know that your food is chemical and GM free than to grown your own.
 You are in control of what goes in your soil.
 It tastes better and is conveniently local and cheap.
 More on this next week.

 - There are some fruit and veg. that you really don’t need to buy organic.
 It’s generally those with really thick skins which prevent the chemicals seeping through to the parts we eat.
-Click for a list on my blog post food list what I eat.
+Click for a list on my blog post Amazingly Healthy Food.

 You are what you eat.
 The healthier the food you eat, the healthier your body will be.
 It’s really that simple!!!